toadies/MSDS_CaseStudy2/LocationBias.md

 ##### State the Problem
-Identify if how beer drinker rate beers based on locations.
+Is there a bias in the way beer enthusiasts rate a beer at a brewery location and other locations?

 #### Data Collection
 Using the UnTappd API, we downloaded checkins from 7 Breweries in Dallas.
-There is a limiation in the data UnTappd releases and only allows for last 300 checkins per beer.
+There is a limitation in the data UnTappd releases and only allows for last 300 checkins per beer.

 API Web API
+* Untappd_API.R

 ```r
 fetchUntappd <- function(method = "", qryStr = "", writeFile = FALSE, fileName = ""){